yinuo2001/CS6650-Final-Project-CQRS/README.md

 1. App receives a POST request
 2. Load balancer forwards it to write server
 3. Write server writes the data to MongoDB
-4. Write server publishes event to Kafka
+4. Write server writes the message to Redis
-5. Kafka forwards message to Redis
 6. Redis updates its cache

 ### Read Request

 1. App receives a GET request
+2. AWS Lambda validates client identity
-2. Load balancer forwards it to read server
+3. Load balancer forwards it to read server
-3. Read server fetches data from Redis (if exists)
+4. Read server fetches data from Redis (if exists)
-4. If cache misses, read server fetches data from MongoDB
+5. If cache misses, read server fetches data from MongoDB
-5. Read server writes the result to Redis (read-through caching)
+6. Read server writes the result to Redis (read-through caching)

 ## Why This Design